Cupcee/pcutil/README.md

   - [Voxelize](#voxelize)
   - [Crop](#crop)

-## Caveats

-This tool has been tested to work with MacOS and Ubuntu 24.04 LTS.
-Windows support is untested.

 ## Prerequisites

+This tool has been tested to work with MacOS Tahoe 26, Ubuntu 24.04 LTS and Windows 11.
+However, the install instructions for Windows may be missing certain steps.

 - `rustc` (tested with version `1.90.0`)
 - `Cargo` (tested with version `1.90.0`)